Conditions that facilitate the implementation of innovative freshman experience courses: A comparative analysis of three courses

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Stein, Deborah Ruth Friedeman Federman, "Conditions that facilitate the implementation of innovative freshman experience courses: A comparative analysis of three courses" (1997).
 Instructional Design, Development and Evaluation - Dissertations.
-Paper 46.
+46.